*To search for student contact information, login to FlashLine and choose the "Directory" icon in the FlashLine masthead (blue bar).

 If you need personal help, please call (330-672-2004), e-mail (firstname.lastname@example.org) or chat with a librarian below.

-The Performing Arts Library is located at D-004 in the Music and Speech Center.
-Check our hours our homepage.
+The Performing Arts Library is located at D-004 in the Center for the Performing Arts.
+Check our hours on our homepage.

 Use the following databases to listen to streaming sound recordings of music.
 To use these resources on your computer you will need to set up a VPN connection.